RadicalZephyr/radicalzephyr.github.io/content/posts/2015-08-01-using-datomic-pro-with-boot.md

 ### Side Note

-Rather than bothering to go and read the Pomegranate documentation, we also could have inspect Boot's default environment.
+Rather than bothering to go and read the Pomegranate documentation, we also could have inspected Boot's default environment.
 Boot ships with a handy task called `show` which is useful for this sort of inspection.
 For Leiningen users, it's sort of equivalent to `lein pprint`.
 In this case, since we're interested in what's in the environment we want to